indimail/indimail-mta/README.md

 ## Build ucspi-tcp

-To configure the build for ucspi-tcp, you need to configure conf-prefix, conf-sysconfdir and conf-shared.
+To configure the build for ucspi-tcp, you need to configure conf-prefix, conf-sysconfdir, conf-shared, conf-libexec and conf-servicedir.
 Defaults are given in the table below.
 If you are ok with the defaults, you can run the script default.configure to set the below values.

 **Linux**